 Where to stay

-MY LODGE Naoshima ―Very comfortable room with beautiful ocean view, this simple lodge makes you feel like staying at your friend’s place.
+MY LODGE Naoshima ―Very comfortable room with a beautiful ocean view, this simple lodge makes you feel like staying at your friend’s place.

 Guest house Roji to Akari ― Located in front of Minamidera which is one of the Art House Project, this guest house was renovated from the traditional house.
 Quiet area to stay.

-Follow us on Instagram or Facebook for more travel inspiration.
+Follow us on Instagram, Facebook, Twitter, and TikTok for more travel inspiration.
 Or tag us to get featured!

-Happy travelling!
+Happy traveling!

 Articles you might also like